Tony Haggerty: Your Las Vegas Real Estate Expert

 Lastly, do your best to respond to any requests from your buyer's agent or mortgage lender in a timely manner.
 As you saw above in the house-closing timeline, a real estate transaction has several moving parts, and if one gets held up, it could spell bad news for your closing.
 With that in mind, do your best to make sure to respond to any requests as quickly as you can.

-The homebuying process takes about six weeks to complete from the time the seller accepts the buyer's offer to the time everyone sits down at the closing table.
+The homebuying process takes about four to six weeks to complete from the time the seller accepts the buyer's offer to the time everyone sits down at the closing table.
 To say that there's a lot to do in those few weeks is an understatement.
 With that in mind, make sure to educate yourself on the house-closing timeline above and keep it in mind as you move forward with your real estate transaction.